 The Hillcrest corridor is primarily residential, with Sugar Hill Church on the south end and several warehousing or industrial properties backing up to the east side of Hillcrest Drive behind a wooded buffer.
 The intersection of SR 20 and Hillcrest Drive may be intimidating for some greenway users.
 Pedestrians have to walk more than 160 feet to cross SR 20 across five lanes of traffic and right turn slip lanes on every corner.
 There is an existing sidewalk along most of the east side of the street, with several facility gaps toward the north end.
 There are only a few short sidewalk segments on the west side and there are no sidewalks on either side from W Broad Street to SR 20.
 There are no existing bicycle facilities.
-Although there are several all way stops, there are no crosswalks along Hillcrest Drive at side streets.
+Although there are several all way stops, there are no crosswalks along Hillcrest Drive to direct pedestrians toward a safe crossing and signal to drivers to wait for them.
 The available publicly-owned ROW is narrow in many parts of Hillcrest Drive, with most locations having 14 feet or less available from the back of the existing curb to the ROW line.
 Fire hydrants, utility poles, and stormwater infrastructure frequently occur where a shared use path would go, meaning some utilities may have to be relocated.
 On the north end of Hillcrest Drive, there is a very steep slope between Shire Village Drive and Primrose Park Drive heading toward Richland Creek and the undeveloped land north of the subdivision has uneven terrain.
 The land directly north of a planned pedestrian bridge over SR 20 at the E Center Downtown has been considered for a potential shared use path.
-There are existing County pipeline and utility easements that may be used to form most of a potential connection there.
+There are existing

-- The intersection of Hillcrest Dr and SR 20 has right turn slip lanes at al corners, encouraging higher speed turns and creating a hazard for pedestriand and cyclists. - A new development at the corner of Hillcrest Dr and SR 20 will have 300residential units. - There is a steep slope at the north end of Hillcrest Dr approaching Richland Creek - 4) There is an undeveloped area around Richland Creek at the north end of the corridor.
+- The intersection of Hillcrest Dr and SR 20 has right turn slip lanes at a corners, encouraging higher speed turns and creating a hazard for pedestriand and cyclists. - A new development at the corner of Hillcrest Dr and SR 20 will have 300 residential units. - There is a steep slope at the north end of Hillcrest Dr approaching Richland Creek - 4) There is an undeveloped area around Richland Creek at the north end of the corridor.
 Part of this will become a passive city park.